partykit/templates/templates/yjs-editor/README.md

 But what if you want the user to be able to switch between rooms?

-How do you show the real-time occupancy count of each room, without having to connect?
+_How do you show the real-time occupancy count of each room, without having to connect to each?_

 This is a common pattern in multiplayer applications.
 So let's dig in.